Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 googlePage.getSearchInput().sendKeys('How to write a steps file');
 ```

-### Chai as promised main methods

-- Assertion
+### Assertion

 - In computer software testing, a test assertion is an expression which encapsulates some testable logic specified about a target under test.

 - expect()
   - This is the main element to the [BDD style assertion from chai](http://www.chaijs.com/api/bdd/).
 It uses a chainable language to construct assertions.

 ```Typescript
 return expect(